-Remedies for small amounts of unpaid child support in Dallas or Tarrant County
+Remedies for small amounts of unpaid child support in Texas

 A child support enforcement action can be effective at creating a meaningful solution to a child support arrearage even if the unpaid child support is only a month or two of support payments.
-There are defenses available to obligors in child support enforcement proceedings and judges have a certain amount of leeway in the remedies ordered but most judges in Tarrant County, Dallas County and surrounding counties are very stern in enforcing child support orders and ordering whatever remedies are necessary.
+There are defenses available to obligors in child support enforcement proceedings and judges have a certain amount of leeway in the remedies ordered but most judges are very stern in enforcing child support orders and ordering whatever remedies are necessary.

 A child support enforcement action can be brought in two different ways: through a public agency or a private action.
-An obligee can request an appropriate child support agency bring the enforcement on their behalf or the obligee can file for enforcement through the normal family courts process like any other private litigation.
+A custodial parent can request an appropriate child support agency bring the enforcement on their behalf or the parent can file for enforcement through the normal family courts process like any other private litigation.